 - Deborah Gabriel (Salford, 2014).
 Blogging While Black and British: An Exploratory Study on the Use of Blogs as Social, Cultural and Counterhegemonic Practice.
 Dr Gabriel is a lecturer, researcher and journalist.
 She is founder of Black British Academics, as well as an Ambassador for the National Co-ordinating Centre for Public Engagement.
 She took up a new post as a lecturer in marketing communications in the Media School at Bournemouth University in 2014.

 - Tom Sykes (Salford, 2014).
-Jazz for the iPod Generation: Music Distribution, Festivals, and Digital Technology.
+Jazz for the iPod Generation: Digital Media and Jazz in the UK.
 Dr Sykes is Lecturer in Music at Liverpool Community College.
 He is also a violinist and piano player.

 - Everette Ndlovu (Salford, 2014).
 The Role of Diasporean Media in Facilitating Citizen Journalism and Political Awareness in Zimbabwe.
 Dr Ndlovu currently teaches media theory and production in several Manchester Further and Higher Education institutions.

 - Mary Oliver (Salford, 2013).
 The Digital Performer: Performance, Technology, and New Performance Paradigms (PhD by Published Work: portfolio of live performances as performer + critical thesis.
 Staff candidate).
 Dr Oliver was Reader in Performance at Salford, and took up a new Chair as Head of Media at Manchester Metropolitan University shortly after her PhD viva.
 Now she is Dean of Media and Performance at the Arts University in Bournemouth.